enonic/lib-menu/_examples/mixins/readme.md

 # Config help

 For your convenience we've added a few example mixins that you can use on your website.
-There's three alternatives, one only adding the checkbox "Show in menu?", one allowing you to overwrite the standard title (displayName) for each item in the menu with a custom one, and the third one for allowing you to toggle opening in a new window.
+There's three alternatives, one only adding the checkbox `Show in menu?`, one allowing you to overwrite the standard title (displayName) for each item in the menu with a custom one, and the third one for allowing you to toggle opening in a new window.

 The second alternative, `example-standard.xml`, is included automatically when you use this library in your app.
 You only need to reference it.
 The other two needs to be added to your app manually to work.